pfs/BJetEnergyPeak/README.md

 The starting point are the BTV performance ntuples.
 Further details on how to produce them can be found in https://twiki.cern.ch/twiki/bin/view/CMS/BTagCommissioning2015.
 Before skimming three steps must be done:

-* Determine the pileup weights: the output is a pickle file: data/puweights.pck.
+* Determine the pileup weights: the output is a ROOT file: data/puweights.root.
 Run the following script
 ```
 python scripts/runPileupEstimation.py
 ```